NikoletaPantelidou/NLP-Assignments/README.md

 Visualization of frequency vs. word length was created to assess adherence to Zipf's Law of Abbreviation.

-# Results
+## Results

 The study aims to determine whether Greek and English follow similar trends in word-length distribution.

-Findings may indicate linguistic tendencies in abbreviation and efficiency of communication in songs.
+Findings indicate linguistic variation in abbreviation and efficiency of communication in songs.

-# Technologies Used
+## Technologies Used

 🐍 Python (for text processing and analysis)